Osceola County (West) PUMA, FL

 2,143 households (2.07%)

-50.1% of the households in Osceola County (West) PUMA, FL reported speaking a non-English language at home as their primary shared language, which is higher than the national average of 22%.
+50.1% of the households in Osceola County (West) PUMA, FL reported speaking a non-English language at home as their primary shared language, which is approximately the same as the national average of NaNk%.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 In 2023, the most common non-English language spoken in households in Osceola County (West) PUMA, FL was Spanish.
 39.8% of the households in Osceola County (West) PUMA, FL reported speaking Spanish at home as the primary shared language between all members living in the household.